SearchSG/dev-portal-admin-portal-docs/index.md

 2. Add a New Index
     - Click on "Add new +" within the project card that you want to add your index to.
-    - Enter the title of the index in the pop-up window and click on "Create."
+    - Enter the title of the index in the pop-up window and click on "Create".
     ![Create index](images/index/create_index.png)

 4. View Created Index in Index Overview